 bargaining function $B(Z_i)$ determines where the premium falls between buyer's reservation price and the target's market value.
 It should depend the number of actual and potential competitors for each target.
-Within the set by competing bidders it should depend on tactical bargaining skills objectives (assumed as unobservable in practice).
-That leaves the Z_i with sole of representing the density of the upper tail of potential bidders' evation prices.
+Within the lits set by competing bidders it should depend on tactical bargaining skills objectives (assumed as unobservable in practice).
+That leaves the $Z_i$ with role of representing the density of the upper tail of potential bidders' vivation prices.
 The synergy and agency hypotheses offer different blications about these densities.
-The synergy hypothesis implies that going accerns represent different bundles of assets that are heterogeneous in tributes and qualities, and therefore have diverse reservation prices for a seen target firm.
-The managerial-efficiency hypothesis can be read narrowly the not obvious, for example, that a target management pursuing objectives other than simum value in managing the firm would choose to forego extracting the maximum price the successful acquirer.
+The synergy hypothesis implies that going accerns represent different bundles of assets that are heterogeneous in tributes and qualities, and therefore have diverse reservation prices for a ven target firm.
+The managerial-efficiency hypothesis can be read narrowly

-Golden parachutes, poison pills, and the like.
-Some of these devices can in principle be to assist management to extract maximum value from an acquirer for the target's sharehed (Knoeber [1986]), but their negative effect on the firm's value in the face of a takeover attended (Clart (Dann and DeAngelo [1988]).
+Golden parachutes, porson pills, and the like.
+Some of these devices can in principle be to assist management to extract maximum value from an acquirer for the target's sharely (Knoeber [1986]), but their negative effect on the firm's value in the face of a takeover attended to the clear (Dann and DeAngelo [1988]).

-This proposition implies that excess returns to the shareholders of acquiring and target firms a merger should be negatively correlated, which was confirmed by You et al. [1986] and the confirmed by You et al. [1988].
+This proposition implies that excess returns to the shareholders of acquiring and target firms a surger should be negatively correlated, which was confirmed by You et al. [1986] and the confirmed by You et al. [1986] and the confirmed by You et al. [1986].